 Efayomi

 Efayomi has seen firsthand how startups catalyze innovation and unleash opportunity for communities.
-He brings experience in entrepreneurship, social impact and finance to his role at Flourish, with a focus on Africa.
+He brings experience in entrepreneurship, social impact and finance to his role at Flourish, with a focus on Africa and the Middle East.

 Before Flourish, Efayomi was Head of Strategic Finance for Lori, a tech startup building cost-saving market infrastructure for the trucking industry in Africa.
 Three months after joining Lori, Efayomi was appointed Interim CFO, managing a team of 15 finance professionals across several geographies and overseeing the core financial functions.
 He also guided the company financially through the COVID-19 economic crisis, raising emergency capital, renegotiating significant debt, and finalizing key partnership agreements.